Internal Floor Area (including Studio: 1887 sq ft (174.92sq m)

-Planning Permission (Planning Application PA20/10870): Planning Permission was granted in February 2021 to remove the rear staircase (enlarging the kitchen), knock through from the main landing to create a doorway with pitched roof link to access Bedroom 3, and enlarge the third bedroom by the removal of an internal partition wall.
+Planning Permission was granted in February 2021 to remove the rear staircase (enlarging the Kitchen), knock through from the main Landing to create a doorway with pitched roof link to access Bedroom 3, and also enlarge the third Bedroom by the removal of an internal partition wall.
 The permission also grants extension of the existing Detached Garden Studio to create a further Studio Room with En-Suite facilities as well as an extra Store Room.

 Path down to Tavern Beach (opposite): 10 yards.
 Central village square: 350 yards.
 King Harry Ferry: 5 miles.
 Truro: 10 miles via car ferry.
 Falmouth: 20 minutes by foot ferry or 15 miles by car ferry.
 Cornwall Airport Newquay: 29 miles (regular flights to London and other UK regional airports).
 St Austell: 15 miles (London Paddington 4.5 hours by rail).

-The exclusive Cornish coastal village of St Mawes was voted in 2020 by a Which?
-Customer Survey as the “Top Seaside Town in the UK”.
-This enchanting south facing harbour village, named “Britain’s St Tropez” by the Daily Mail, is found on the eastern side of the Fal Estuary, in an Area of Outstanding Natural Beauty.
+Bay Cottage is situated on the exclusive St Mawes waterfront in this enchanting south facing harbour village, named “Britain’s St Tropez” by the Daily Mail, which is found on the eastern side of the Fal Estuary, in an Area of Outstanding Natural Beauty.
 Much of its surroundings are owned by the National Trust.
 The village is centred round its quaint harbour, its own beaches and Castle.
-It has a good wide range of amenities, which are open all year, including butchers, bakers, convenience store, post office/newsagent, doctors, hairdressers, dentist, pharmacy, village hall, church, delicatessen and clothing shops.
+It has a good wide range of amenities, which are open all year, including butchers, bakers, convenience store, post office / newsagent, doctors, dentist, pharmacy, village hall, church, delicatessen and clothing shops.
 The village also has two public houses, and an excellent range of cafes, restaurants, art galleries, gift and ice cream shops.

-Cornwall has been enjoying a renaissance, especially post COVID-19 lockdown.
-The county recently leapfrogged London to be recently crowned by rightmove as the top area in the UK for the most online property searches over the last year.
 The Duchy offers a range of accessible attractions such as the Eden Project, the National Maritime Museum, the Lost Gardens of Heligan, and the Tate Gallery.
 The Cathedral City of Truro is the main financial and commercial centre of Cornwall.
 It has a fine range of stores, private schools, college and the main hospital in the county (RCH Treliske).
 Both Falmouth University and Cornwall Airport at Newquay are rapidly expanding.
 Fine dining Michelin star and celebrity chef restaurants are in abundance, including Rick Stein (Padstow), Nathan Outlaw (Port Isaac), Paul Ainsworth (Padstow and Rock).
-Rising stars on The Roseland are Olly Pierrepont at the Driftwood, Rosevine and Dorian Janmaat at the Idle Rocks, St Mawes
+Rising stars on The Roseland are Aaron McNamara at the Driftwood, Rosevine and Dorian Janmaat at the Idle Rocks, St Mawes.

-This most charming property has remained in the loving ownership of the same family since 1999.
-It is located opposite Tavern Beach in a particularly sheltered area, renowned for its own benign micro-climate.
+This most charming property is located opposite Tavern Beach in a particularly sheltered area, renowned for its own benign micro-climate.
 A hundred yards away is Olga Polizzi's Hotel Tresanton.
 The village centre and amenities are a mainly level walk along the waterfront.
 St Mawes Castle and National Trust coastal walks are nearby.

 Mere photography does not do justice to the magnificence of the amazing views which are regarded as amongst the finest in the village.
 From the property and its gardens, these encompass the fishing boats and other moorings in the Percuil River, St Mawes village and harbour, Amsterdam and Carricknath Points on the beautiful National Trust owned St Anthony Headland, Falmouth Bay, beyond to the Manacles and miles across the English Channel on clearer days.
 The bay and harbour are a hive of marine activity most of the year with sailing races during the season.